The Most Important Part Of A Rice Cooker?

 A rice cooker is only as good as the bowl which you are cooking the rice in.
 You can have all the bells and whistles you can get on your rice cooker but it is of little help if your inner bowl is made of poor quality material.

 Rice cookers have all kinds of varieties of bowl materials.
 You have to consider various factors when considering what makes a good bowl.
-These are thickness, coating, non-stickiness, healthiness, ease of use (handles), weight, appearance, level line markings etc. We will discuss these now.
+These are:

 Note that the aluminium layer doesn’t have to be in contact with the food side layer of the bowl to work. it just has to be within the wall layer to heat up.
-Thin walls can get hot quickly but usually have thin coatings that more easily disintegrate.
-The heat applied to thin walled bowls is often too rapid and unevenly distributed resulting in, uneven cooking or even localised burning of rice.
+With a conventional heating method (non-IH) it's best if the bowl walls are not too thick and should have a layer of high heat conductance.
+An aluminium layer is usually best for this, again ideally located towards the outside of the wall structure.
+The disadvantage of thin walled bowls is that they can get hot quickly and usually thin coatings more easily disintegrate.
+The heat applied to very thin walled bowls is often too rapid and unevenly distributed resulting in, uneven cooking or even localised burning of rice.

 What It's Made From Matters